So you want to print from your Chromebook, and you want the best printer for your Chromebook.

 Or if you’re having issues getting it to print, you may want to troubleshoot it to get it up and running.

-Okay, so now that we’ve got some basics out of the way, let’s get on with the list already.
+Okay, so now that I’ve got some basics out of the way, let’s get on with the list already.

 Woot.
 Let’s roll.

 Here’s our list of the top 5 absolute best printers for Chromebooks for 2018